jsrv07/Applied-problem-solving-in-CP/README.md

 ## MY PROGRESS REPORT ##
+## ENDTERM CHECKPOINT ##
+I solved all 8 weeks questions.
+Along with, learning some new algos used in optimization.
+I have a rating of 1424 on codeforces(as on 14th july, 2025).

 ## MIDTERM CHECKPOINT ##
 I have been practicing CP questions from the questions provided by the mentor weekly.
 Along with that, i have been giving codeforces contests and have a rating of 1372 currently(as on 23rd June, 2025).
 CODEFORCES ID - @shreshtha_21